Karataş Islets

 According to the municipality of Karataş these two islets were named "Didimae" in the antiquity.
-Currently, the islands are uninhabited.
-But, the ruins around the islets show that these islets were inhabited in the antiquity.
+Currently, the islands are uninhabited but the ruins around the islets show that the islets were inhabited in the antiquity.
 According to the researcher İsa Besiç, during the construction of some 19th-century buildings in the mainland (Anatolia) construction material from the islets were used.